-Duke Early Phase Clinical Research combines clinical and operational expertise to accelerate the availability of therapies, diagnostics, and medical devices to humans.
+Duke Early Phase Clinical Research combines clinical, analytical, and operational expertise to accelerate the availability of therapies, diagnostics, and medical devices to humans.

 As part of the Duke Clinical Research Institute—the world’s largest academic research organization—the Early Phase team partners with pharmaceutical, biotech, medical device, government agencies, foundations, and academic centers to conduct a broad range of early phase studies.

 We are driven by innovation and public health impact.
 With 50+ experienced personnel in early phase clinical research, a state-of-the-art research unit, and robust data analytics, we offer our partners a different approach to early phase research, including:

 - A large, 34-bed, academic early phase unit